Happy Summer, Dear Readers,

 With all these options, I’m changing the tone to match the dastardly, thieving hare.

-Until next time, readers!
+Until next time, happy writing!

 Mixed-Up Words of the Month

 These two words sound similar but their meanings are quite different.

 Perquisite, according to Webster’s, is a privilege or profit provided beyond a person’s regular salary, particularly if that bit of extra money or privilege is expected by the person.
 It can also mean a gratuity or tip.
 The term perks is a shortened version of perquisite.
 That job comes with a lot of perks.
 Or, as the CEO of the company, he enjoyed a number of perquisites, including a luxury car.